rnag/rust.aws-cdk-lambda/cdk-examples/rust-bins/README.md

 # Welcome to your CDK TypeScript project!

-A CDK app which demonstrates a sample project with multiple Rust workspace members, each deployed as an AWS Lambda function.
+A CDK app which demonstrates a sample project with multiple Rust binaries, each deployed as an AWS Lambda function.

 This stack sets up an S3 bucket with permissions locked down by default, and an AWS Lambda Function which saves the request (input) as a text file in the bucket.